django/deps/draft/XXXX-dissolve-core.rst

 The set of Mergers should be small; the ideal would be between three and five people, in order to spread the workload and avoid over-burdening or burning out any individual Merger.
-In light of that, the current Django Fellows will become the first set of Mergers, and recruitment shall begin imediately thereafter to bring the number of Mergers up to at least three.
+In light of that, the current Django Fellows will become the first set of Mergers.
+Thereafter, the Technical Board will select Mergers as necessary to maintain their number at a minimum of three.

 It shall not be a requirement that a Merger also be a Django Fellow, but the Django Software Foundation shall have the power to use funding of Fellow positions as a way to make the role of Merger sustainable.

 New role: Releaser